SIDES: HEAT AT HOME

 - Tuck the wings of the turkey underneath the body, place turkey or turkey breast on lower rack in a shallow roasting pan.

-- Roast until internal temperature (inserted on middle of thigh and breast) reaches about 165 degrees.
+- Roast until internal temperature (in between the thigh and the breast) reaches about 165 degrees.
 To check for doneness, insert a food thermometer in the thickest part of the inner thigh without touching the bone.

 - Turkey breasts should be cooked to 165°F. Insert a food thermometer in the thickest part of the breast to check for doneness.